 These substitutions aren’t perfect as hop chemistry is pretty complex.

 We wanted to make this list of substitutions with varietals that are easy to find when possible.
 For African Queen, we recommend substituting with the following hops:

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using African Queen hops for Extra Special Bitter, American India Pale Ale, Belgian India Pale Ale, Imperial India Pale Ale, and India Pale Ale.
+Based on popular beers, historical usage, and our own preferences, we would recommend using African Queen for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.